Activated charcoal is used to help reduce excessive flatulence/intestinal gas after eating.

 - Adsorption is a process in which atoms and molecules attach themselves onto a solid or liquid surface.
 In other words, the toxic substance attaches to the surface of the charcoal.

 - Absorption occurs when a substance passes into or through a substance, like water passing into a sponge.

 In the case of excess intestinal gas, the charcoal works by adsorbing gas in the digestive system.
 Because charcoal is not digested, it stays inside the gastrointestinal system and the toxins it has adsorbed are then eliminated when you next have a bowel movement.

 In addition to adsorption of toxins, activated charcoal may also adsorb food nutrients, vitamins, and minerals therefore you should avoid consuming this in excess every day.
 Because the charcoal is not absorbed by the body, there is no evidence to suggest that activated charcoal should not be used during pregnancy or breast feeding.
-Charcoal tablets may not be suitable for you if you are currently taking other medication.
+Charcoal capsules may not be suitable for you if you are currently taking other medication.
 This is because the charcoal might adsorb the medication and make it less effective.